saumitraaditya/edgevpnio.github.io/_pages/openfireconfig.md

 Then, copy over the CA's certificate (the myCA.pem file as described above).
 Set the CA's common name as the alias, and save

-## EdgeVPN configuration
+## EdgeVPN.io configuration

-Each EdgeVPN node needs to be configured, in the JSON file, with its certificate and private key.
+Each node needs to be configured, in the JSON file, with its certificate and private key.
 In summary, *AuthenticationMethod* needs to be set to x509, *CertDirectory* with the name of a local directory with the user's certificate and key, *CertFile* with the file name of the certificate (e.g. myusername.crt), and *KeyFile* with the file name of the private key (e.g. myusername.key)

 Please refer to the [configuration file documentation](/configfile) for more detailed information.